kwkwan00/dark-factory/README.md

 - **Grafana** ships with provisioned datasources and dashboards for pipeline throughput, cost rollups, and error budgets.
 - **Incident table** surfaces errors, warnings, and reconciliation issues in the Run Detail popup with stack traces.

+### Deep agent resilience

+The Claude Agent SDK subprocess can crash silently (OOM, Node segfault, network timeout) with no useful stderr.
+Three layers of defense:

+1. **`_safe_tool_deep_agent`** — a wrapper used by all 9 `@tool`-decorated deep-agent functions (codegen, dependency analysis, risk assessment, security review, performance review, spec compliance review, unit/integration/edge-case test gen).
+Catches `Exception` and returns a structured error string instead of crashing the feature swarm.
+Non-tool callers (reconciliation, doc extraction, E2E validation) still see the exception for their own error handling.
+2. **Stderr capture** — every SDK invocation buffers up to 200 lines / 16 KiB of subprocess stderr via a callback.
+When a crash occurs, the tail is logged alongside the incident for diagnostics.
+3. **`DEEP_AGENT_DEBUG_STDERR`** — when set to `1`/`true`, the underlying Node CLI is spawned with `--debug-to-stderr` so it emits startup, transport, and protocol-state lines.
+Operators flip this on while investigating silent exits to see what the subprocess was doing before it died.

+A source-level regression test (`test_all_tool_decorated_deep_agents_use_safe_wrapper`) verifies that every `@tool` function using `_run_deep_agent` actually calls `_safe_tool_deep_agent`, preventing future tools from bypassing the safety wrapper.

 ### Cooperative cancellation

-A module-level `threading.Event` is polled at hot-path checkpoints across all five phases. `POST /api/agent/cancel` sets the flag; the pipeline raises `PipelineCancelled` at the next checkpoint, runs the `finally` cleanup, and emits a clean `cancelled` status (not a generic error).
+A module-level `threading.Event` is polled at hot-path checkpoints across all six phases. `POST /api/agent/cancel` sets the flag; the pipeline raises `PipelineCancelled` at the next checkpoint, runs the `finally` cleanup, and emits a clean `cancelled` status (not a generic error).
 The flag auto-resets at the start of every run to prevent bleed.

 ### File watcher